 Move More at Work + Stretches for a Standing Desk

-The Benefits of Gardening Reading Move More at Work + Stretches for a Standing Desk 7 minutes Next A Simple Self Care Plan: Play Everyday
+Holiday Gifts for Employees Working from Home Reading Move More at Work + Stretches for a Standing Desk 7 minutes

 Did you know that the average American adult sits for almost 10 hours every day?
 No wonder issues like back pain and weight gain are so common!